hsiaotingluv/hsiaotingluv/README.md

 I'm a Software Engineer at Meta, building Business AI and agentic systems that help turn AI into real-world impact.

-Outside of work, I build open-source TypeScript libraries for marketplace and payment infrastructure — and share what I learn along the way.
+Outside of work, you'll usually find me at a tech meetup, conference, or community event.
+I love meeting new people who are building cool things and sharing what I learned along the way :)

 ### Currently building

-- OSS TypeScript libraries for marketplace infrastructure (publishing soon)
 - Agentic systems and developer tools
 - Business AI applications